 How to clean your kettle once it has been used over a campfire

 If you’re using your camping kettle only for water, there is no need to clean it with soap while you’re camping.
-While you’re on-site, use a small scrubby and water or sand to scour the soot off the outside of the kettle.
+While you’re on-site, use a small scrubby and water or sand to scour the soot and scorch marks off the outside of the kettle.
 The inside should just air dry for next use.

 Once you get home, be sure to wash it thoroughly.
 Check the instructions for your kettle.
 Some kinds are dishwasher safe, but others must be hand washed.